This page provides some details on the settings available for the Fast SSS Material in V-Ray.

 None – No single scattering component is calculated.

 Simple – Approximates the single scattering component from the surface lighting.
-This option is useful for relatively opaque materials like skin, where light penetration is normally limited.
+This option is fast and useful for relatively opaque materials like skin, where light penetration is normally limited.

 Raytraced (solid) – Accurately calculates the single scattering component by sampling the volume inside the object.
 Only the volume is raytraced; no refraction rays on the other side of the object are traced.
-This is useful for highly translucent materials like marble or milk, which at the same time are relatively opaque.
+This is useful for materials with more pronounced sub-surface scattering effect like marble or milk, which at the same time are relatively opaque.

 Raytraced (refractive) – Similar to the Raytraced (solid) mode, but in addition refraction rays are traced.
 This option is useful for transparent materials like water or glass.
 In this mode, the material will also produce transparent shadows.